IanTerzo/Neutron/README.md

 For a template project see [TEMPLATE](https://github.com/IanTerzo/Neutron/tree/main/TEMPLATE) or see the [to-do app](https://github.com/IanTerzo/Neutron/tree/main/examples/todo-app).

 ## Usage
 The Neutron api is designed to be very similar to the JavaScript DOM api.
-You can imagine the `Window` class as the `document` object in JavaScript (altough it is still missing a lot of features), and the `HTMLElement` class, which is the base class for all HTML elements, as the javascript DOM Element object.
-The `HTMLElement` class supports most of the attributes the DOM Element object in JavaScript has but is still missing some methods.
+You can imagine the `Window` class as the `document` object in JavaScript (altough it is still missing a lot of features).
 Ideally you should be able to use Neutron as you would use the JavaScript DOM api, altough there are some differences.

 ### Neutron features